Dr. Aditya Shah

 To get rid of uric acid stones, the doctors can tell you to use brands like Zyloric, Amlopres, and so on.

-➯ Changes In Lifestyle
+Changes In Lifestyle

-The doctors will tell a few immediate changes you right from day one of preventive care at home.
+The doctors will tell you a few immediate changes right from day one of preventive care at home.

 These are-

-Drinking at least two or more liters of water daily and ensuring enough hydration to flush out the stones eventually
+Drinking at least two or more liters of water daily and ensuring enough hydration to flush out the stones eventually.

-➯ Avoid The Use Of Supplements
+Avoid The Use Of Supplements

 Different types of calcium and micronutrient supplements are in use today, which is the reason why many men suffer from kidney stones more often.